timmcginley/41934/Assignments/A4/README.md

 Aim: To learn from the experience of managing an OpenBIM project or develop ontologies to support the collaboration with knowledge from different domains.
 These activities are done in parallel.

 ## Requirements
+* Each group must present your tutorial to your focus area in one of the slot between week 8 and 12.
+* Each group must provide feedback on a minimum of 2 other groups.
+* Your reflection on your feedback will form part of you final submission [A5]

 * Clearly state the level you are supporting.